AUSANGATE TREK + MACHU PICCHU PACKAGE

 - Chef and cooking equipment and kitchen tent

-- Toilet, toilet tent, and toilet paper
+- Portable toilet, toilet tent, and toilet paper

 - Horsemen and horses (to carry tents, food, cooking equipment, and your duffel bags)